m-aalizadeh/iot-data-producer/README.md

-A NestJS application that simulates IoT devices sending X-ray data to a RabbitMQ queue for processing by the PANTOhealth backend system.
+A NestJS application that simulates IoT devices sending X-ray data to a RabbitMQ queue for processing by the https://github.com/m-aalizadeh/iot-management backend system.

 Table of Contents